Big Dairy Petitions FDA to Allow Unlabeled Use of Aspartame in Dairy Products

 Aspartame – Can Seriously Harm Your Health

 Aspartame contains phenylalanine and aspartic acid.
-The phenylalanine carried a methyl group that gives its sweetness, called a methyl ester could easily break off and result in methanol.
+The phenylalanine carries a methyl group that gives its sweetness, called a methyl ester could easily break off and result in methanol.

 Animals have a protective mechanism that can transform methanol into harmless formic acid but this is not the case in humans.